Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-02-14-Kajio-Shinji-Reiko’s-Universe-Box.md

 # World and Others: 1/9.
-I would give a higher score if Shinji could impress _with a more spectacular description on the inner universe like [Arthur Clark's the Star](2025-01-25-Arthur-C-Clarke-The-Star.Md).
+I would give a higher score if Shinji could impress me with a more spectacular description on the inner universe like [Arthur Clark's the Star]({% link 2025-01-25-Arthur-C-Clarke-The-Star.md | absolute_url %}).